-So if you’re anything like me, you’ve already got the next 10 places you want to visit mentally planned out and will

-  find amy excuse to travel.
+So if you’re anything like me, you’ve well and truly been bitten by the travel bug.
+You’ve already got the next 10 places you want to visit mentally planned out and will find any excuse to travel.
 However, what happens when you can’t travel?
-Maybe due to work commitments or for financial
+Maybe due to work commitments or for financial reasons.

-  reasons.
 How can you cure your wanderlust when you can’t travel?

 *Disclosure* The Travel Fairies are participants in the Amazon Associates program.
-As an Amazon Associate, we earn from

-  qualifying purchases but all opinions are our own.
+As an Amazon Associate, we earn from qualifying purchases but all opinions are our own.

 Read a travel book

 One of the best ways to travel without leaving home is to become an armchair tourist by reading a travel book.
 Whether this is fiction or non-fiction, reading is a great way to learn more about a different country or place and their culture.
 Rich descriptions can even make you feel like you’re there yourself.
 You can check out some of Jessie’s book suggestions here.

 Watch a travel film

 Similarly to reading a travel book, watching a travel film can also transport you to some extraordinary places (and now you don’t even have to use your imagination!)
 Films set in beautiful places can really make you feel like you’ve experienced these locations yourself.
 Some of my favourites are Mamma Mia, Like Father, Wild and 127 Hours and you can check out some of Jessie’s favourites on her post.